Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Discussion and conclusion

 \section{Discussion and conclusion}

-Considering the time-varying travel demands, this paper proposes an evaluation method to analyze the dynamic vulnerability of a URT system from the network perspective.
+Considering the time-varying travel demands, this paper proposes an accessibility-based evaluation method to analyze the dynamic vulnerability of a URT system from the network perspective.
 Based on the static network topology and dynamic passenger flow, the importance index of stations and the vulnerability metric are established.
-By taking Beijing URT as an example, this paper analyzes the impact of different delay disruption types disturbed by daily operation accidents on network vulnerability.
-New experimental phenomena are observed and summarized as follows. \begin{itemize} \item The distribution of critical stations is varies in different time periods, as there are many repeated stations, showing that the topological structure of the network itself plays a decisive role, and the passenger flow as a participant in the system is an important influencing factor.
-The properties of critical stations are not only the transfer stations with high passenger flow but also the nontransfer stations around them and the departure station. \item The change in network vulnerability is different under different disruption types.
-In the case of short-delay disruption, the impact of critical stations on network vulnerability varies with the increase in delayed passenger demand.
+By taking the URT system in Beijing, China as an example, this paper analyzes the impact of different disruption types disturbed by daily operation incidents on network vulnerability.
+New findings are summarized as follows. \begin{itemize} \item The distribution of high-importance stations varies with time periods as there are many recurring high-importance stations, showing that the travel demand as the one who uses the URT system is an important influencing factor.
+The high-importance stations include not only the transfer stations with high passenger flow but also the nontransfer stations around them and the departure station.

+\item Moreover, it is found that some high-importance stations exist independently of the dynamic passenger demands, indicating that the topological structure plays a decisive role.
+Comparing with the high-importance stations, the ranking of high-importance lines is more stable over different time periods.

+\item In the case of short-delay disruption, the impact of high-importance stations on network vulnerability varies with the increase in delayed passenger demand.
 The stations that have the greatest impact on network vulnerability are those that act as bridges and have large passenger flows, while not all these stations are hubs.
-In the case of long-delay disruption, the vulnerability of Beijing URT decreases exponentially and has an obvious heavy tail distribution. \item Furthermore, the degradation of system performance under continuous interval failure is obviously segmented and stratified.
-The interval failure within the same line has little effect on network vulnerability, while the failure between different lines and their cumulative effect is the main reason for the sharp decrease in system performance.
-Some important stations or intervals within the line can act as catalysts to accelerate the performance degradation of the URT network, regardless of the direction of the station failure. \item Multiple days of AFC data confirmed these results, and some special phenomena were found.
-Some critical stations exist independently of the dynamic passenger demands, which illustrates that the topological structure plays a decisive role.
-The ranking of critical lines is more stable.
-In conclusion, the importance of stations and lines all vary significantly during holidays and weekdays.
+In the case of long-delay disruption, the vulnerability of Beijing URT decreases exponentially and shows an obvious heavy tail distribution.